Best lens for sports photography in 2024

 (Image credit: Future)

-You're going to need best lens for sports photography if you're serious about capturing the fast action of a good sporting event.
+I've long been into sports photography and have always found that I need seriously good telephoto lenses for capturing fast action on the pitch or on the track.
 Whether you're photographing pickup ball games or shooting pro racing at the speedway, the principles of what makes a good lens are the same – so this guide should prove handy for sports shooters of all stripes.

 Using one of the best lenses for sports will benefit you if you're shooting from the peanut gallery or you're lucky enough to have a media pass.
 The main thing it will give you is telephoto reach, with a versatile zoom range that enables you to react to the action.
 Other things to look out for are a fast aperture, weather sealing and image stabilization – which can compensate for a lack of stabilization in your camera body or even work in sync with it.